Alpha-1 blocker

 Alpha-1 blockers (also called alpha-adrenergic blocking agents or alpha-1 antagonists) constitute a variety of drugs that block the effect of catecholamines on alpha-1-adrenergic receptors.
 They are mainly used to treat benign prostatic hyperplasia (BPH), hypertension and post-traumatic stress disorder.
-Alpha-1 adrenergic receptors are present in vascular smooth muscle, the central nervous system, and other tissues.
+Alpha-1-adrenergic receptors are present in vascular smooth muscle, the central nervous system, and other tissues.
 When alpha blockers bind to these receptors in vascular smooth muscle, they cause vasodilation.

-Over the last 40 years, a variety of drugs have been developed from non-selective alpha-1 antagonists to selective alpha-1 antagonists and alpha-1 inverse agonists.
+Over the last 40 years, a variety of drugs have been developed from non-selective alpha-1 receptor antagonists to selective alpha-1 antagonists and alpha-1 receptor inverse agonists.
 The first drug that was used was a non-selective alpha blocker, named phenoxybenzamine and was used to treat BPH.
 Currently, several relatively selective alpha-1 antagonists are available.
-As of 2018, prazosin is the only alpha-1 blocker known to act as an inverse agonist at all alpha-1 adrenergic receptor subtypes; whereas tamsulosin is a selective antagonist for all alpha-1 subtypes.
+As of 2018, prazosin is the only alpha-1 blocker known to act as an inverse agonist at all alpha-1 adrenergic receptor subtypes; whereas tamsulosin and terazosin are both selective antagonists for all alpha-1 subtypes.
+Tamsulosin is not centrally active due to poor blood-brain barrier penetration, but terazosin and prazosin are centrally-active.
 Drugs that act as selective antagonists at specific alpha-1 adrenergic receptor subtypes have also been developed.

 Medical uses

 Benign prostatic hyperplasia

 Benign prostatic hyperplasia (BPH) is an enlarged prostate gland.
 Alpha-1 blockers are the most commonly used medicine to treat BPH.
 Alpha-1 blockers are first line treatment for the symptoms of BPH in men.
 Doxazosin, terazosin, alfuzosin, and tamsulosin have all been well established in treatment to reduce lower urine tract symptoms (LUTS) caused by benign prostatic hyperplasia.
 They are all believed to be similarly effective for this purpose.
 First generation alpha-1 blockers, like prazosin are not recommended to treat lower urinary tract symptoms because of their blood-pressure-lowering effect.
 Later generation drugs in this class are used for this purpose.
-In some cases alpha-1 blockers have been used in combined therapy with 5-alpha reductase blockers.
+In some cases alpha-1 blockers have been used in combined therapy with 5α-reductase inhibitors.
 Dutasteride and tamsulosin are on the market as combined therapy and results have shown that they improve symptoms significantly versus monotherapy.